Skip to content

 Taxi Service registers:

-• /taxi — lists destinations and fares; /taxi <name> books a ride; /taxi cancel cancels a pending ride and refunds the fare
+• /taxi — lists destinations and fares; /taxi <name> books a ride; /taxi <group> books a ride to a random destination in that group; /taxi cancel cancels a pending ride and refunds the fare

 See each plugin's documentation for details on its commands.